jansucan/beginner-os-developer-diary/README.md

 For C source codes I chose clang-format.
 I used a style based on LLVM with a few manual changes, and added support to the git pre-commit hook.

+I also decided to use cppcheck for static analysis of the C source codes to increase chance of catching bugs.